Article Summary

 A Changing Experience

-Many deaf Australians have lived their lives without ever experiencing music concerts or festivals.
-That is changing thanks to an increase in Auslan interpreters now attending live music events.
+For many Deaf Australians, live music has rarely gone together.
+Some people who are Deaf or hard of hearing have lived their lives without fully experiencing music concerts or festivals.
+That is changing thanks to an increase in Auslan interpreters now attending live music events across the country.

-For a long time, hearing-impaired Australians felt anything but “lucky, lucky, lucky” when showing up to a Kylie Minogue concert.
+For a long time, people with hearing impairment felt anything but “lucky, lucky, lucky” when showing up to a Kylie Minogue concert.
 With no interpreter in sight and without the ability to lip-read, performers like Australia’s favourite pop princess held little appeal for profoundly deaf Australians who were forced to miss out on the full live music experience.

 A New Era of Accessibility